Sky Bet are offering new and existing customers 6 places each way at full 1/4 odds at this week's Memorial Tournament. Current Odds Here.

-Our first trip to the north of the United States in 2016 will be a real treat as we visit Muirfield Village GC in Ohio for 'Jack's Tournament'.
-The Memorial Tournament is always a highlight of the PGA Tour as its invitational status combined with its positioning close to the sport's second Major guarantees a high class field.
-2016 doesn't disappoint with the 'big 3' all in attendance and all arriving fresh from victories.
 Muirfield Village and The Memorial tournament are the embodiment of Jack Nicklaus who established the course in 1974 and the first Memorial tournament 2 years later.
-The esteem of the tournament can be seen in the Champions roll of honour which includes Jack himself (x2), Tom Watson (x2), Hale Irwin (x2), Greg Norman (x2), Tiger Woods (x5 including 2012) and, in the past 5 years, Justin Rose (2010), Steve Stricker (2011), Matt Kuchar (2013), Hideki Matsuyama (2014).
+The esteem of the tournament can be seen in the Champions' roll of honour which includes Jack himself (x2), Tom Watson (x2), Hale Irwin (x2), Greg Norman (x2), Tiger Woods (x5 including 2012) and, in the recent past, Justin Rose (2010), Steve Stricker (2011), Matt Kuchar (2013) and a young Hideki Matsuyama (2014).
 However wins from David Lingmerth (2015) and William McGirt (2016) have redressed the balance for huge priced winners.
 So just how will this go in 2017?

-Over on the European Tour, Paul Williams previews the Nordea Masters - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams previews the Nordea Masters - you can read his preview for that event here.

-Course Guide: Muirfield Village GC continually develops as a golfing test and in its latest guise plays as a 7,352 yard, Par 72.
+Course Guide: Muirfield Village GC continually develops as a golfing test and in its latest guise plays as a 7,392 yard, par 72.
 In the past the course has hosted the 1987 Ryder Cup and the 2013 Presidents Cup and is an original Nicklaus design.
-In the modern game of golf the layout isn't massively long but, as you'd expect from the pen of an 18-time Major Champion, the format stretches the world's very best via a combination of attributes: this classical design features tree-lined fairways, 79 bunkers, 11 holes with water in play and over 60 acres of primarily Kentucky bluegrass rough; severely undulating green complexes are a true work of art and feature, if the weather plays ball, some of the purest Bentgrass with poa annua putting surfaces that the PGA Tour traditionally sees each season.
+In the modern game of golf the layout isn't massively long but, as you'd expect from the pen of an 18-time Major Champion, the format stretches the world's very best via a combination of attributes: this classical design features tree-lined fairways, 73 bunkers, 11 holes with water in play and over 80 acres of primarily Kentucky bluegrass rough.
+Severely undulating green complexes are a true work of art and feature, if the weather plays ball, some of the purest Bentgrass with poa annua putting surfaces that the PGA Tour traditionally sees each season.

-Fairway Widths (yards): Below are the fairway widths for Muirfield Village and how they compare to recent courses that we've seen on Tour:
+Muirfield Village Fairway Widths (yards): Below are the fairway widths for Muirfield Village Golf Club and how they compare to recent courses that we've seen on the PGA Tour:

 Course Overview: It's worth highlighting that the back nine at Muirfield Village is a far tougher proposition than the front nine.
 The closing 3 holes make for one of the toughest closing stretches on the PGA Tour with a 201 yard par-3, a 478 yard par-4 and another par-4 this time at 484 yards, leaving little room for error, especially as the 2015 course renovation added a new bunker complex now on the right-hand side of the fairway in the landing area between 275 and 350 yards.
-The par-4 471 yard 10th played as the 2nd toughest hole in 2015 with holes 16-18 always proving to be a key section of the course where dreams can be made or shattered.
-When the wind blows Muirfield Village is always one of the hardest non-Major courses on the Tour.
-Relatively small and undulating Bentgrass greens that can run to 13 on the Stimpmeter, surrounded by thick Kentucky Bluegrass rough and tough bunkering, makes this course a huge challenge when wind is a feature.
+Undoubtedly holes 16-18 always prove to be a key section of the course where dreams can be made or shattered.

-Published Predictor Model: Our published The Memorial predictor is available here.
+Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Jordan Spieth (Predictor Number 1), Rory McIlroy, Rickie Fowler, Hideki Matsuyama and Jason Day.
+Top 5 of the predictor are Dustin Johnson (No.1), Jordan Spieth, Kevin Kisner, Webb Simpson and Jon Rahm.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the Puerto Rico Open and includes both PGA Tour and European Tour events (no European Tour player stats have been available from Wentworth pre-release).
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Puerto Rico Open and includes PGA Tour and European Tour events (no European Tour player stats have been available from Wentworth pre-release).
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

 Tournament Skill Averages: